 4. MYTH: Champix will make me feel depressed

 THE FACTS: Champix has been linked with occasional reports of depression and even suicidal thoughts.
-However, it’s not clear whether these side effects were due to the medicine or quitting smoking, and for most people it’s perfectly safe.
+However, recent research has shown that there is no evidence that Champix increases the risks of suicide and depression.

 Talk over any concerns with your doctor or NHS stop smoking adviser beforehand, especially if you've had depression or another mental illness before.
 Be aware of your moods while you're taking the tablets and tell your doctor if you notice any change.

 Read the patient information leaflet for Champix (PDF, 410kb).

 THE FACTS: You can get NRT either free, or on prescription at a cost of £8.05 each week from your local NHS Stop Smoking Service or your GP.
 That's up to a third cheaper than buying your patches or gum from the pharmacy and is a lot cheaper than continuing to smoke.